FREE SHIPPING on purchases over 1,500 CZK 📦

 Why is diagnosis problematic?

 Diagnosing PMDD can be difficult.
-Due to overlapping symptoms , PMDD is often mistaken for regular premenstrual syndrome (PMS) or other mental health conditions, such as depression, anxiety disorders, or bipolar disorder.
-This can lead to misdiagnosis and delay in appropriate treatment.
+Due to overlapping symptoms, PMDD is often confused with common premenstrual syndrome (PMS) or other mental illnesses, such as depression, anxiety disorders, or bipolar disorder.
+This can lead to misdiagnosis and delayed appropriate treatment.

-There is currently no laboratory test that can definitively diagnose PMDD.
-The key to diagnosing PMDD is to keep a calendar or diary of your symptoms for at least two consecutive menstrual cycles.
-Five or more symptoms should occur regularly during these cycles, at least one of which must be emotional in nature. ( 7 , 8 )
+Currently, there is no laboratory test that unequivocally confirms PMDD.
+For a PMDD diagnosis, it is crucial to keep a calendar or symptom diary for at least two consecutive menstrual cycles.
+During these cycles, five or more symptoms should regularly appear, at least one of which must be emotional in nature.
+(7, 8)

-Although PMDD itself cannot be detected by blood tests, doctors may perform tests such as thyroid function tests or other hormonal tests to rule out other medical conditions that could cause similar symptoms.
+Although blood tests cannot detect PMDD itself, doctors may perform tests such as thyroid function tests or other hormonal examinations to rule out other health problems that could cause similar symptoms.

-Some lifestyle changes can be helpful in monitoring and alleviating physical and emotional symptoms throughout your cycle .
-For some women, these may work alone, while for others, they are best combined with targeted treatments.
-In any case, they are a good first step, especially while waiting for a professional evaluation or referral from your GP.
+Some lifestyle changes can be helpful for monitoring and alleviating physical and emotional symptoms throughout the cycle.
+For some women, these may work alone; for others, they are combined with targeted treatment.
+In any case, they represent a good first step, especially while waiting for a specialist examination or a referral from a general practitioner.

 • regular exercise